Introduction from the Chair

 - Technology (IT) – responsible for the IT backbone which supports the UCAS business model.

-- UCAS Media Limited – offers marketing and brand insight services, and data products and tools to public and private customers.
-It generates revenue, which is then reinvested back into the charity, to further its charitable objects.
+- UCAS Media Limited – offers marketing and brand insight services, data products, and tools to public and private customers.
+It generates revenue, which is then reinvested back into the charity, to further its charitable objectives.

 Our supply chains